A 5-Day Action Plan to Build Your Online Image

 Monday: Search for yourself

 In 2010, more than 57 percent of people used search engines to find out things about themselves, according to the PewResearch Internet Project.
+You might even be surprised to find that some of this personal information is readily available on data broker sites, such as Whitepages.
 I’ll bet more people than that do online self-searches now.
-But, I’ll also bet that these same people don’t search regularly.
+But I’ll also bet that these same people don’t search regularly.

 It’s that repeat searching that has real power, as it allows you to spot new attacks long before they’ve had a chance to grow strong.
 And, once you spot an attack, you can use that information to help you plan your week’s worth of content.
 Find the keywords, write around them, and you’ll fight back effectively.